-What you capture when you integrate.
+What compounds when you integrate.

 Lower inference cost